Contributing Gear Writer

 There is a lot of value in this beginner package, with steep discounts on gear from a year or two ago.
 The Naish board and foil come in a variety of sizes, are solid starting points for new wingers, and were designed to work together.

-Check Price on REAL WatersportsBest Intermediate Rider Packages
+Check Price on Mackite

 Did you buy a beginner package that is not upgradable, or did you learn on used gear that is now worn out?
-If so, you might be in the market for an intermediate level wing foiling package.
+If so, you might be in the market for an intermediate-level wing foiling package.

-An intermediate rider will be looking for a smaller, lighter board, and a foil setup that offers more speed, glide, and maneuverability than their beginner setup.
-All of the experts we chatted with warned against skipping the beginner gear step, even if you have other boardsport experience, but once you’ve got the skills to get foiling and jibing you might want to try one of these packages.
+An intermediate rider will be looking for a smaller, lighter board and a foil setup that offers more speed, glide, and maneuverability than their beginner setup.
+All of the experts we chatted with warned against skipping the beginner gear step, even if you have other boardsport experience, but once you’ve got the skills to get foiling and jibing, you might want to try one of these packages.

-Armstrong Premium Carbon CF Wing Foil Package (~$4600)
+Armstrong Premium Carbon CF Wing Foil Package (~$4,000)

-Pros: Top tier brand, latest wing, carbon/titanium foil package
+Pros: Top-tier brand, latest wing, carbon/titanium foil package

 Cons: Limited foil options for intermediate riders

 It may be twice the price of more “beginner-oriented” packages in this lineup, but the Armstrong Premium Wing Foil Package is one you won’t outgrow anytime soon.
-The ultra-upgradeable Armstrong foil system with a carbon mast and titanium hardware, the carbon sandwich board, and the latest XPS wing design from Armstrong will keep the devoted Armstrong fan happy all season.
+The ultra-upgradeable Armstrong foil system with a 72cm carbon mast and titanium hardware, the carbon sandwich board, and the latest XPS wing design from Armstrong will keep the devoted Armstrong fan happy all season.

 The board features carbon fiber foil tracks and carbon PVC sandwich skins.
 The A-wing XPS wing uses a rigid carbon handle for solid control, with a soft padded handle cover in case you bonk your noggin or board, and is the latest wing from Armstrong.

-Selecting a board with a volume near the rider’s weight (in kg), and the smaller foil option will result in a lively package for an intermediate rider, with room to grow even further.
+Selecting a board with a volume near the rider’s weight (in kg) and the smaller foil option will result in a lively package for an intermediate rider, with room to grow even further.

-Check Price on REAL Watersports2024 Duotone Complete Wing Foil Package (~$5000)
+2024 Duotone Complete Wing Foil Package (~$5000)

-Pros: Huge range of options, latest gear
+Pros: Huge range of options, last year’s gear

 Cons: Almost too many options, ask the pros at the shop to confirm your choices

-This package lets you choose from almost the entire Duotone range, including boards that rated highly in our Best Wing Foil Boards of 2024 review.
+This package lets you choose from almost the entire Duotone range, including boards that rated highly in our Best Wing Foil Boards review.
 As an intermediate rider, skip the beginner board (Sky Start) and choose from two board models, the Sky Free or Sky Style, each in many sizes and two construction options.

 Decide between three wing models, in every size, standard or D-Lab construction, and also whether you prefer rigid handles (Unit and Ventis) or a boom (Slick).
-The package also includes a Duotone foil from the brand’s huge range of designs and sizes with both aluminum and carbon mast options.
+The package also includes a Duotone foil from the brand’s huge range of designs and sizes, with both aluminum and carbon mast options.

 Unless you are confident in your experience or have a friend with similar equipment, it is a good idea to run your choices by the shop to make sure that you get exactly the gear best suited for your skills and conditions.

-Check Price on Mackite2024 Cabrinha 04 Complete Wing Foil Package (~$4,000-5,000)
+2024 Cabrinha 04 Complete Wing Foil Package (~$4,000-5,000)

 Cons: Might need to talk to the shop to narrow your options